Recently, a friend took in her 13-year-old niece for the summer because her parents fell on some rough times.

 She didn’t even wait for an answer, she just jumped up and went straight to her phone.

 The next week, my friend found that the young girl was staying up all hours of the night, sleeping with the phone under her pillow so she could hear any messages.
-When her Aunt made her shut the phone off, she constantly thought she heard vibrations, even when the phone was powered down.
+When her aunt made her shut the phone off, she constantly thought she heard vibrations, even when the phone was powered down.

 She appeared uncomfortable and jittery when her phone was not within reach and started lying about when she was using it.

-This teen had a serious cell phone addiction.
+This teen had a severe smartphone dependency.

-While this young girl’s story scared me, I also get that cell phones are common place in the lives of teens and adults today.
+While this young girl’s story scared me, I also get that cell phones are commonplace in the lives of teens and adults today.
 I believe that even if you use your phone the majority of your day, it doesn’t necessarily make you “addicted.”

 The truth is, in today’s digital world, smartphones do make our lives easier.
 It’s simple to use it to check for weather updates, communicate with friends, finish homework, complete work tasks, order food, and so much more.